from £129 /night help Price for guests, Nights

 The villa has a private pool and terraced gardens, with panoramic views of Montgo mountain, the surrounding countryside and the bay of Granadella in the distance.
 The accommodation is set out on three floors and offers ample space for 8 adults + 2 children.
 A cot is also available.
 External steps from the main pool area lead to a covered terrace offering a table tennis table, pool table, table football and a dartboard.

-The accommodation is set out on three floors linked by internal stairs.
+The accommodation is set out on three floors linked by standard internal staircases.

 On the main floor, the large, comfortable living room has a wood-burning fire, flat screen TV (cable channels), DVD player and mini hi-fi with i-Pod dock.
 The villa has Wi-Fi internet access.
 A Tosca stone arch leads to the dining room with wine fridge.
 The separate well-equipped kitchen has microwave, electric oven and ceramic hob, dishwasher and fridge/freezer.
 Also on the ground floor is a twin-bedded room with built-in wardrobe, airconditioning and ceiling fan and a separate shower room with basin, WC and bidet.